gourishnarang/test/README.md

 - The system follows RESTful API design principles.
 - Email uniqueness is enforced at the database level.
 - Only authorized users can update or delete accounts.
+- Logout invalidates the current authentication token and requires re-login for access.